SamahAyman/CooperativeScheduler/README.md

 ```

 # Project Description:
 The objective of this short project is to develop a cooperative scheduler for embedded systems.
 This scheduler utilizes priority queues to enqueue and dequeue tasks and supports up to different 8 priority levels.
 The scheduler has a number of main functions to be utilized :  (QueTask), (ReRunMe), Dispatch(), Decrement(), and Systick Handler().
 The discribtion of each function will be explained below.
+We can two queues.
+One reay queue and the other is delayed queue.
+Every tast can be inserted into the ready queue by other tasks, firing interrupt (ISRs) or by runnung itself through the ReRunMe() function.

 # Software Platforms #